 Acute pain typically lasts less than 3 to 6 months.
 This type of pain may often be related to soft tissue damage.
 Acute pain is short-lived and intense.
 Chronic pain is distinct in that it is sharper and severe.
 For acute pain that is severe, doctors may prescribe opiates.
 These are narcotic drugs derived from, or similar to, opium.

 Chronic pain is commonly defined as any pain, which lasts more than three months.
 Whereas, chronic pain is one that persists for months to years.
-Chronic pain affects as many as 80% of American adults and is one of the most common debilitating medical marijuana conditions in Florida.
+Chronic pain affects as many as 80% of American adults.
+It is one of the most common debilitating medical marijuana conditions in Florida.
 For chronic pain, however, opiates rarely bring relief.
 Sedation, nausea, and addiction can also be problems for long-term users.
 Over time, people with chronic pain develop tolerance to opioids.
 This long term effect occurs over months or years.
 These patients must constantly increase their dosage to get the same relief.

 Research shows some promising, results for mmj on the type of pain being treated.
 At worst, they can provide mild to moderate relief from pain.
 The body's cannabinoid system plays a natural role in pain control.
 The nerves that sense pain haves ample cannabinoid receptors on them.
 These receptors also appear to block nerve pain in animals.
 Pain signals travel to the brain by one of three main pathways.
 Studies suggest that opiates and CBD each suppress pain through different paths.
 If true, mmj could be used with opioids to boost the power of their pain relief.